Scientists find rare tree thought to be extinct in Texas

 When discovered earlier this year, the trunk of the oak was scarred by fire and showed signs of severe fungal infection.

-According to scientists, a drought or fire has the potential to end its life.
+According to scientists, drought or fire has the potential to end its life.